Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 I've spent the entirety of my adult life focused on understanding the necessary ingredients of a meaningful life and learning how to share it with others.

-My interest originated in the evangelical Christian home I was raised in, where I was fascinated by the questions of meaning and purpose opened by religion—questions such as "Who am I?", "What do I want?", and "How do I matter?”—but I was unsatisfied by the answers I could find within my early environment.
+My interest originated in the evangelical Christian home I grew up in.
+I was fascinated by the questions of meaning and purpose opened by religion — questions such as "Who am I?", "What do I want?", and "How do I matter?” — but I was unsatisfied by the answers I could find within my early environment.

 As an undergraduate, I studied English, Philosophy, and Religion, which gave me important tools to deepen my explorations into life’s questions.
 I pursued a PhD in Religious Studies as a way to more deeply engage with sources of traditional wisdom and meaning.